albuch/sbt-dependency-check/README.md

 dependencyCheckPathToBundleAudit| The path to bundle audit. |
 dependencyCheckAssemblyAnalyzerEnabled | Sets whether or not the .NET Assembly Analyzer should be used. | true dependencyCheckPathToMono | The path to Mono for .NET assembly analysis on non-windows systems. |
-dependencyCheckCpeStartsWIth | The starting String to identify the CPEs that are qualified to be imported. |

 #### Advanced Configuration
 The following properties can be configured in the plugin.
 However, they are less frequently changed.
 One exception may be the cvedUrl properties, which can be used to host a mirror of the NVD within an enterprise environment.